Boykin Spaniel: Hunting use

 The Boykin Spaniel is a versatile hunter, working as a retriever and upland hunter, flushing birds into flight.
 Pointing is not in character with the Boykin's hunting style, but many confuse the inherent characteristic of a "hesitant flush" with pointing.
 Of the six or eight different breeds used to create the current breed, three are pointing breeds for this reason.
-The field Boykin spaniel wants to be 100% precise when she flushes her bird, and as a dutiful partner she knows to wait until her hunter is positioned for the shot.
+The field Boykin spaniel wants to be 100% precise when it flushes a bird, and as a dutiful partner it knows to wait until the hunter is positioned for the shot.
 Their stamina in hot weather and eagerness make them good for dove hunts, but also for pheasant and other upland game.
 They can be used in driving deer or in tracking wounded game.
 Their small size makes them easy to carry in a canoe or other small boat, and they are described as "the dog that doesn't rock the boat."
 However, an unacceptably high percentage of Boykin spaniels are not able to internally produce the proteins necessary to keep their muscles working during sustained work in warm temperatures, and can be fatal.
 As of 2017, Exercise Induced Collapse syndrome appears in about 10% of all Boykin spaniels due to inattentive breeding practices.
 Screening for the presence of the gene which causes EIC is done by simple DNA sample collection and analysis.
 Prospective buyers of Boykin spaniel puppies are advised to obtain verified proof of DNA testing from all breeders before buying.

 Temperament

 The Boykin Spaniel is a friendly, social dog that is considered a good family pet.
 It is easily trained and eager to work.
 It is good with, and extremely stable around children and other dogs.
 They can sometimes be described as energetic with great endurance.
 They are extremely adaptable to different environments as long as they are given ample opportunity for social interaction and plenty of time to burn off excess energy reserves.
-They are not easily angered and tend to be eager to please and friendly, but they love attention.
+They are not easily angered and tend to be eager to please and friendly, but they love attention and are extremely friendly.